please sign in with Astroyogi.

 On the day of Ram Navami, members of the Hindu community celebrate the birthday of Lord Rama.
 Lord Rama is given special significance in Vaishnavism tradition of Hinduism, as he is considered to be the seventh avatar of Lord Vishnu.
 Lord Rama was born to King Dasharatha and Queen Kausalya in Ayodhya.

 The festival of Ram Navami falls on the ninth day in the Hindu calendar month of Chaitra which according to the Gregorian calendar, falls between the months of March and April every year.
-Ram Navami 2019 will fall on the same day as Ashtami, i.e. on 13th April and will start on the night of 13th.
+Ram Navami 2020 will fall on the same day as Navmi on 2nd April .
 The Shubh Muhurat timings for prayer will be for 02 Hours 30 Mins from 11:02am to 1:37 pm on 21st April 2021.
 To learn more about Ram Navami methodology and rituals consult expert astrologers of Astroyogi.
 Click here to consult now!

 The festival of Navratri is celebrated twice every year, once in the spring time and then again in the autumn months.
 Ram Navami is the ninth and last day of Chaitra Navaratri.